Viking Ocean (Viking Cruises)

 History - construction and ownership

-The 47,800-ton, 930-passenger cruise ship Viking Sea offers destination-oriented cruising experience, with few at-sea days, long in-ports days and more exciting overnights in key spots.
-Ship’s features include complimentary Wi-Fi, free shore excursions, wine and beer with no charge at dinner and lunch.
+The 930-passenger ship Viking Sea offers destination-oriented cruising experience, with few at-sea days, long in-ports days and more exciting overnights in key spots.
+The boat's features include complimentary Wi-Fi, free shore excursions, wine and beer with no charge at dinner and lunch.

 Viking Sea was delivered at Fincantieri's Ancona shipyard on March 24, 2016.
 On March 23, the shipyard floated out Viking Sky.